Health Equity Brit (covenant)

 Equity and accessibility

 Jewish tradition teaches that everyone is b’tselem Elohim (made in the divine image, with inherent dignity) and we are committed to living this value.
-We commit to policy that centers equity and accessibility, taking into account the needs of those who are immunocompromised and/or disabled.
+We commit to policy that centers equity and accessibility, centering the needs of those who are immunocompromised and/or disabled.

 Emotional well-being